 In Machine Intelligence 4.0, intelligent systems will modify or create models and criteria for decision-making.
 Data scientists, systems architects, and engineers can build adaptable systems that domain experts can shape for a particular industry or business function.
 End-users then teach the systems to meet their specific business policies and goals.

 Here's the bright chance to create your dream career in AI and ML!
-Enroll in the Post Graduate Program in AI and Machine Learning with Purdue University, collaborate with IBM today, and take the first step towards your dream career.
+Enroll in the AI ML Course with Purdue University, collaborate with IBM today, and take the first step towards your dream career.

 Preparing for a Machine Learning Career